-- Note the user name.

-- Click the pages icon next to the CLI secret field to copy the CLI secret to cache.
+- Note the user name. - Click the pages icon next to the CLI secret field to copy the CLI secret to cache.

-- 17. Exit the browser session.

 - 18. Use SSH to access the Management Node.
 Open a shell session on the server.
 Log in with the System Password you defined in the ISO menu. - 19.
 Login to the Harbor repository: